cmliaa/cmliaa/README.md

 # About Me
 I'm currently learning data science and machine learning.
 I work with Python, scikit-learn, and NumPy, and I enjoy building models from scratch to understand how they work internally.
-I’m currently improving my skills in end‑to‑end ML workflows and hands‑on project development.

 # Projects
 1. Neural Network From Scratch